parttimehacker/diyid/README.md

 ```

 ## Setting up systemctl service

-- It is a good idea to run diyi.py as a system service at boot time
+It is a good idea to run diyis.py as a system service at boot time.
+The setup bash script will move the systemctl files to
+the /lib/systemd/system folder; enable the service and create three useful aliases: start, stop and status.
 - Edit the diystatus.service file and enter your user directory
 - Enter the following commands to install the service
 ```